usna78/Mail-Alias/README.md

 This module is useful when your script or application is unable to use the system email aliases file provided by your email server.
-The restriction would generally be encountered when, by policy, a the aliases file is reserved for use by only a single group, such as just the system administrators.
+The restriction would generally be encountered when, by policy, the aliases file is reserved for use by only a single group, such as just the system administrators.

-The restrictive policy has sometimes been justified by concerns over the fragile nature of the /etc/mail/aliases file (on a sendmail system).
+The restrictive policy has sometimes been justified by concerns over the fragile nature of the /etc/mail/aliases file (on a system using sendmail as the MTA, for example).
 It breaks easily when minor configuration errors are made.
-If undetected the errors, can render portions of the file inoperable.
+If uncorrected, the errors, can render portions of the file inoperable.
 In a multi-application environment, this allows mistakes made by one group to interfere with emails being sent by other groups.
 In addition, when multiple applications share a common aliases file